alexgorbatchev/ejs-build/README.md

 [![NPM](https://nodei.co/npm/ejs-build.svg)](https://npmjs.org/package/ejs-build)

 A helper utility that compiles a single [EJS](https://github.com/visionmedia/ejs) template using specified module or file.
 The template is loaded via STDIN and compiled results are sent back to STDOUT.
+This is useful for dynamically building JavaScript files using some sort of settings module.

 ## Installation